Phonics & Reading

 Home School Reading

-Children are given a Jolly Phonics sound book from starting Nursery and this continues whilst ever a child needs this level of support.
-A high frequency (Tricky words) Orange vocabulary book starts for all Reception children and continues until all Key Stage 1 and Key Stage 2 vocabulary is learnt.
+Children are given a Phonics sound sheet from starting Nursery and this continues whilst ever a child needs this level of support, working through Phase 2 - Phase 5.
+A high frequency (Tricky words) vocabulary book starts for all Reception children and continues until all Key Stage 1 and Key Stage 2 vocabulary is learnt.
 For some children this will continue until Year 2 and beyond depending on their individual needs.

 Home School readers and a Reading Record book are issued weekly for parents/carers to read with their child and discuss the book at home.
 Parents/carers are encouraged to make comments about their child’s reading in the Reading Record book which informs our teaching.

 We offer a daily lending library in Nursery and “Red” Read at Home boxes throughout school which children are encouraged to borrow from on a daily basis.
-In main school two parent volunteers encourage children to select appropriate books to take home on a weekly basis from our fiction/non-fiction lending library.
+In main school children are encouraged to select appropriate books to take home on a weekly basis from our fiction/non-fiction lending library.

 Ways you can support your children at home